marcsaffar/d.kup/plugins/microthemer/readme.txt

 == Description ==

 Microthemer is a feature-rich visual design plugin for responsively customizing the appearance of any WordPress theme or plugin content (e.g. contact forms), down to the smallest detail.
-This free version limits you styling 15 things.
-To unlock the full program, you can purchase a <a href="http://themeover.com/microthemer/" target="_blank">Standard</a> ($45) or <a href="http://themeover.com/microthemer/" target="_blank">Developer</a> ($90) license.
 Microthemer caters for both coders and non-coders.

 = Main Features (for all users) =

 1. **Style anything** on your web page, including headers, menus, sidebars footers, and plugin content.
 2. **Intuitive visual editing**.
-3. **Over 100 style options** at your disposal (e.g. animation, Google Web Fonts, background color, font-family, CSS3 gradients, drop shadow etc).
+3. **Over 100 style options** at your disposal e.g. Google Web Fonts, background color, font-family, CSS3 gradients, drop shadow etc. Pro-only styles include animation, transition, and flexbox.
 4. **Design responsively** without the usual headaches.
 Preview your site at different screen sizes and apply *media queries styles* without writing code.
 5. **Export your designs** as a zip file.
 For sharing with friends, or transferring between domains.
 6. **In-program docs** so you can learn about CSS, or refresh your memory.